Most of us have been there at one time or another. You’ve paid your bills and realize you have no money left until your

-- Increase your earning power: If you often fall short of your budget, you might want to consider finding ways to increase your ability to earn money.
+- Increase your earning power: If you often fall short of your budget, you might want to consider increasing your ability to earn money.
 Are there certifications you can work towards?
 Could you go back to school or change your career?
 Research higher-paying jobs and scholarships or loans to help you achieve your goals.

 It is frightening to find yourself with no money left after paying bills.